 How to improve teaching in the Sunday School.
 The various methods of teaching are studied and illustrated with practical application to the Sunday School lessons as to studying and teaching the Bible.
-Prerequisite: Either PSY 310 or EDU 2010.
+Prerequisite: Sophomore standing.
 Three semester hours credit.

 CE 320-350.
 AGE-DIVISION MINISTRIES.